tinfoilsh/tinfoil-swift/README.md

 3. Select the version you want to use
 4. Click "Add Package"

-Xcode will automatically resolve and include the OpenAI-Kit dependency when you add the Tinfoil Swift package.
+Xcode will automatically resolve and include the OpenAI SDK dependency when you add the Tinfoil Swift package.

 ## Quick Start

-The Tinfoil Swift client is a wrapper around the [OpenAI-Kit](https://github.com/dylanshine/openai-kit) and provides secure communication with Tinfoil enclaves.
-It has the same API as the OpenAI-Kit client, with additional security features:
+The Tinfoil Swift client is a wrapper around the [MacPaw OpenAI SDK](https://github.com/MacPaw/OpenAI) and provides secure communication with Tinfoil enclaves.
+It has the same API as the OpenAI SDK, with additional security features:

 - Automatic verification that the endpoint is running in a secure Tinfoil enclave
 - TLS certificate pinning to prevent man-in-the-middle attacks